andy-hanson/mason/README.md

 It's generally better to declare local variables for subexpressions.
 That way, you never need parentheses.

-You can leave off closing parentheses or brackets and they will be closed for you at the end of a surrounding syntactical group (such as a line, or line and followed by an indented block).
+You can leave off closing parentheses or brackets and they will be closed for you at the end of a surrounding syntactical group (such as a line, or line followed by an indented block).

 	log! (identity (two-of 1